Bookmakers make their money by having a margin on each game.

 This gives them an edge over players as they price their odds lower than what they believe to be the underlying probability.

-There are different strategies for doing so, but I would always measure my performance by measuring whether or not I´m able to beat the Pinnacle's vig free closing line (odds at the time the game starts).
+There are different strategies to do so, but I would always measure my performance by measuring whether or not I´m able to beat the Pinnacle's vig free closing line (odds at the time the game starts).
 You can read more about why the closing line is the best benchmark for sports traders in this article.

 Stake sizing is another important aspect of a successful strategy, and here I´m an advocate of using a proportional staking strategy based on the Kelly Criterion.